sulu/sulu-docs/getting-started/installation.rst

 Get the code
 ------------

-First of all you have to clone the `sulu-standard repository on GitHub <https://github.com/sulu-cmf/sulu-standard>`_ and change into the cloned directory.
+First of all you have to clone the `sulu-standard repository on GitHub
+<https://github.com/sulu-cmf/sulu-standard>`_ and change into the cloned
+directory.

 .. code-block:: bash

-    git clone git@github.com:sulu-cmf/sulu-standard.git
+    $ git clone git@github.com:sulu-cmf/sulu-standard.git

 After the clone has finished, you can change to the cloned directory, and checkout the desired version of Sulu:

 .. code-block:: bash

-    cd sulu-standard
+    $ cd sulu-standard
-    git checkout 0.6.0
+    $ git checkout 0.6.0

 Configure PHPCR
 ---------------

-Before executing any other commands, you should configure PHPCR.
-Therfore you have to decide where you want to store the content.
-You have the choice between `Apache Jackrabbit <http://jackrabbit.apache.org/>`_ and a common relational database.
-Depending on your decision you have to copy one of the two phpcr configuration files.

-Either you copy the file for Jackrabbit:
+Before executing any other commands, you need to configure the PHPCR implementation.

+You have to decide how you store the content - you have the choice
+between:

+- `Jackalope Jackrabbit`_: Uses `Apache Jackrabbit`_ as a storage backend.
+- `Jackalope Doctrine-Dbal`_: Uses the a relational database as a storage backend.

+To use Jackrabbit:

 .. code-block:: bash

-    cp app/config/phpcr_jackrabbit.yml.dist app/config/phpcr.yml
+    $ cp app/config/phpcr_jackrabbit.yml.dist app/config/phpcr.yml

-or the file for doctrine dbal:
+To use a relational database:

 .. code-block:: bash